 You should send the Notice of Appeal directly to the Tax Appeal Commission (TAC) and not to the Revenue Commissioners.
 If you wish, you may be represented at the hearing by your agent, accountant, barrister, solicitor, or some other person permitted by the Appeal Commissioners.

 Before the hearing takes place, written submission may be made direct to the Tax Appeal Commission (TAC).
 Equally, the Tax Appeal Commission (TAC) may request further information on the case from you.

 At the hearing, both sides present their case and may be subjected to questioning by the Appeal Commissioners.

 What happens after the hearing?

 When the appeal has been fully heard the Appeal Commissioners’ formal determination may be given at the hearing or reserved and later advised to you in writing.
-This determination is final unless a case is required to by stated for the opinion of the High Court.
+This determination is final, unless a case is required to be stated for the opinion of the High Court.